Mercy Corps’ response to details of abuse by co-founder Ellsworth Culver: investigation findings and commitments to action

 Commitments to action

-Coinciding with the report release, Mercy Corps’ Board of Directors and Executive Team - under the leadership of Interim CEO Beth deHamel - announced Mercy Corps will:
+Coinciding with the report release, Mercy Corps’ Board of Directors and Executive Team - under the leadership of Interim CEO Beth deHamel - announced Mercy Corps would:

-- Conduct further phases of investigation into how this case was handled by Mercy Corps in the 1990s and Ellsworth Culver’s time at the organization.
-The process of initiating an investigation to determine the extent of sexual abuse committed by Ellsworth Culver during his time at Mercy Corps has already begun.
-Mercy Corps has contacted the appropriate federal and local law enforcement agencies and we will be transparent with them as we proceed.
+- Conduct further phases of investigation into how this case was handled by Mercy Corps in the 1990s and to determine the extent of sexual abuse committed by Ellsworth Culver in connection with his role at Mercy Corps.
+Mercy Corps has initiated the second phase of investigation.
+After an open and thorough selection process, Mercy Corps selected Freeh Group International Solutions (FGIS) to conduct the investigation.
+We also contacted the appropriate law enforcement agencies and we will be transparent with them as appropriate as we proceed.
 We are committed to supporting any survivors who may wish to come forward.

 - Develop an inclusive process to examine and reassess how we reflect the role of Ellsworth Culver and others in our organization’s history.

 - Restructure the legal, ethics and safeguarding functions.
-We will hire a Chief Ethics and Compliance Officer, independent of both the legal and human resource departments, reporting to the CEO and the Board of Directors.
+We are currently in the process of hiring a Chief Ethics and Compliance Officer, independent of both the legal and human resource departments, reporting to the CEO and the Board of Directors.
 Intake and investigations of safeguarding allegations will report to the Chief Ethics and Compliance Officer.

-- Continue to strengthen Mercy Corps’ approach to safeguarding, including our systems and capacity for the intake, case management and investigative oversight for alleged ethics violations.
+- Continue to strengthen Mercy Corps’ approach to safeguarding, including a significant investment to strengthen our capacity and systems that support the intake, case management and investigative oversight for alleged ethics violations, including safeguarding.
+We are continuing to strengthen our approach to safeguarding with the recruitment of two case managers and three investigators.

 - Adopt and incorporate into our policies a clear and robust definition of safeguarding, drawing on best global practice and in alignment with Mercy Corps’ major donors.
 Clarify within Mercy Corps’ policies their applicability to former team members and activities in the distant past.